 So next time you're shopping for a glycolic acid product don't pay any attention to the percentage.
 It is best to look at the ingredients and try the product on your skin.
 Non-neutralized glycolic, used in Dermatologist's Choice, will provided you the clinical-grade potency and benefits you want.

-For those who have never used non-neutralized glycolic acid Dr. B recommends the Facial Enhancement Cream with mild non-neutralized glycolic and those who have used glycolic acid or more tolerant to non-neutralized glycolic will enjoy the stronger Ultra Anti-Aging Cream with non-neutralized glycolic acid.
+Try the real non-neutralized glycolic acid here.
+Dr. B recommends the Facial Enhancement Cream with mild non-neutralized glycolic.
+For those who have used glycolic acid or more tolerant to non-neutralized glycolic will enjoy the stronger Ultra Anti-Aging Cream with non-neutralized glycolic acid.